On this page

 One hundred government schools in South Australia participated in NAPLAN Online in 2018.
-We worked closely with these schools as they prepared for online testing.
+The NAPLAN team worked closely with these schools as they prepared for and completed online testing.

 Students in years 5, 7 and 9 completed all test domains (writing, reading, conventions of language and numeracy) online.

 Students in year 3 completed reading, conventions of language and numeracy testing online.
 Year 3 writing was completed in paper mode.

 The NAPLAN team is now working with the next group of schools that will transition to NAPLAN Online in 2019.
 This group will join the 100 government schools that transitioned in 2018.